 Water management

-Join us to help protect the supply of the precious and limited resource.
+Join us to help protect the supply of this precious and limited resource.

 More than 85% of Greater Sydney’s water supply relies on rain.
 This means water is in short supply during drought.